 Tracks and PVC Pipe

 Find a bunch of rounded poles, wooden dowels, or PVC pipes to place underneath the shed.
 And the aforementioned 2x4s for tracks.
 Use one or two hydraulic jacks to lift them up and place the rollers.
 Then push.
 It is that simple.
 Well, maybe not that simple, but with a small-to-medium-sized shed, you should be able to pull it off.

 You are going to want a contingent of friends and helpers to pull this off.
 You will be using a few rollers and you need some people to push, one or two people to move the roller from the back to the front, and so on until you get the shed to the proper place.

 Do you have access to a crane?
 No, probably not.
 Silly question.
 The next best thing is to find yourself a small Bobcat with a forklift attachment and use that to lift the shed up and drive it to the new location.
 Take the time to study the proper use and driving techniques for forklift vehicles.

 Even with this mechanical assistance, you are going to want a few friends to make sure the shed is properly placed on the forklift and it is clearing any potential obstacles in your way.
 When you are sitting in the cab of the forklift, your visibility will not be ideal.
 Having an extra set of eyes is a good idea.

 Placing the Shed

-Once you get the behemoth to the new site, make sure you have it properly placed in order to never worry about extreme weather knocking out of place.
-Without a concrete foundation you will want to take measures to tie down the shed.
-Stakes, ropes and a mallet will help you do the job of secure the shed in its place, so heavy wind doesn’t turn your backyard into the Wizard of Oz.
+Once you get the behemoth to the new site, make sure you have it properly placed in order to never worry about extreme weather knocking it out of place.
+Without a concrete foundation, you will want to take measures to tie down the shed.
+Stakes, ropes, and a mallet will help you do the job of securing the shed in its place, so heavy wind doesn’t turn your backyard into the Wizard of Oz.